armanriazi/refi/docs/glossery.md

 ###### Capacity Building & Community Engagement

-Any intervention that develops and strengthens an individual’s, community’s, and/or organization’s skills and ability to adopt sustainable practices.
+Any intervention that develops and strengthens an individualâ€™s, communityâ€™s, and/or organizationâ€™s skills and ability to adopt sustainable practices.
 Ideally, these interventions also support decision-making that enables economic empowerment while mitigating anthropogenic impacts on biodiversity and climate change/environment.